dustint121/Personal-Search-Engine-Project/README.md

 3. Run
 >python get_authentication.py

-Will generate token_cache.bin for authencation after login into Microsoft account with external link.
+Will generate token_cache.bin for authencation after logging into Microsoft account with external link.
 Should be a one-time request before automatically giving recredentials for every future request/reset.

 4. Run
 >python download_all_notes.py

-Will download majority of note-related .docx documents locally to "note_files" folder as binary files.
+Will download majority of metadata for note-related .docx documents into notes_metadata.json

 5. Run
 >python app_front.py